Spanish Constitution of 1812: Ayuntamientos

 The impact of the 1812 Constitution on the emerging states of Spanish America was quite direct.
 Miguel Ramos Arizpe of Mexico, Joaquín Fernández de Leiva of Chile, Vicente Morales Duárez of Peru and José Mejía Lequerica of Ecuador, among other significant figures in founding Spanish American republics, were active participants at Cádiz.
 One provision of the Constitution (article 310) provided for the creation of a local government (an ayuntamiento) for every settlement of over 1,000 people.
 The provision was designed to transform the institution from one controlled by elites to representative institutions through elections.
 Elections were indirect, favouring the wealthy and socially prominent.
 The proposal came from Ramos Arizpe.
 That benefited the bourgeoisie at the expense of the hereditary aristocracy both on the Peninsula and in the Americas, where it was particularly to the advantage of the Criollos since they came to dominate the ayuntamientos.
 In Cuzco, the local elites welcomed the opportunity to participate in governance on the ayuntamiento.
 They distributed copies of the Constitution, allied with the provincial deputation and the cathedral chapter, all dominated by creoles, to oppose peninsular-born bureaucrats.
 The Constitution also brought in a certain measure of federalism through the back door, both on the peninsula and overseas: elected bodies at the local and provincial level might not always be in lockstep with the central government.

 Promulgation

 The Constitution was signed in March 1812, but it was not promulgated immediately throughout the empire.
-In New Spain, Viceroy Francisco Venegas allowed the Constitution to be published on 19 September 1812.
+In New Spain, Viceroy Francisco Javier Venegas allowed the Constitution to be published on 19 September 1812.
 In Peru, the other major viceroyalty, Viceroy José Fernando Abascal had the Constitution published on 1 October 1812.
 Venegas had to deal immediately upon taking up his post as viceroy the massive uprising of Father Miguel Hidalgo y Costilla that had broken out days earlier.
 The inexperienced Venegas scrambled to handle two major simultaneous crises of power: a rebellion and the promulgation of a new system of government under the Constitution.
 Abascal was able to control the electoral process and control of the press (article 371) despite the provisions of the Constitution mandating its freedom.
 The constitution was not promulgated in Quito until 18 July 1813.